 The Chair and central office staff are stationed in Albany with additional staff operating from the New York City regional office.
-The Board employs on-site inspectors at the Oneida Indians' Turning Stone Casino in Verona, Oneida County, the Mohawk Indians' Akwesasne Mohawk Casino in Hogansburg, Franklin County, and the Seneca Nation's Seneca Niagara Casino in Niagara Falls.
+The Board employs on-site inspectors at the Oneida Indians' Turning Stone Casino in Verona, Oneida County, the Mohawk Indians' Akwesasne Mohawk Casino in Hogansburg, Franklin County, the Seneca Nation's Seneca Niagara Casino in Niagara Falls and Seneca Alleghany Casino in Salamanca.
 Temporary and full-time employees oversee horse racing at New York's four thoroughbred race tracks - Aqueduct, Belmont, Saratoga and Finger Lakes - and seven harness tracks - Buffalo, Monticello, Saratoga, Syracuse, Vernon Downs, Batavia Downs and Yonkers.
-The Racing and Wagering Board will have a workforce of 133 full time and 165 per diem staff in the 2004-05 fiscal year.
+The Racing and Wagering Board will have a workforce of 135 full time and as many as 165 per diem staff in the 2006-07 fiscal year.
 Staff will be supported by revenues generated by the racing industry, Indian casinos and charitable gaming activities.